 If you love to order chili rellenos at your favorite Mexican restaurant, you will appreciate how easy it is to enjoy the same flavors at home with this easy recipe for Baked Chili Relleno Pie.

 We recently returned from a 2-week vacation to Central Europe–visiting Prague, Vienna, Salzburg, Budapest, and other places previously unheard of by me.
 The scenery was spectacular, the weather perfect, and the food delicious, even though it was mostly meat and potatoes.
-The men were happy, but anytime I leave home for more than a week, I start to crave Tex-mex.
+Not surprisingly, that made the men happy.
+But anytime I leave home for more than a week, I start to crave Tex-mex.
 Baked Chili Relleno Pie qualifies as comfort food for a jet-lagged, homesick Texan.
-Refried beans on the side are a requirement for maximum enjoyment.

-Chili rellenos are my #1 Mexican food.
-Whenever we try a new Mexican restaurant, my likelihood to return will depend on their rellenos.
-My favorite ones come from the El Rancho Grande restaurant in the Ft.
+Chili rellenos are my #1 favorite Mexican food.
+Whenever we try a new Mexican restaurant, the likelihood we will return depends on their rellenos.
+My favorite ones come from El Rancho Grande restaurant in the Ft.
 Worth Stockyards.
-These aren’t the same as theirs because I left out the “stuff, batter, and-fry-each-individual-poblano-pepper” part.
-Instead, I layer it all in a casserole dish and call it an easy but scrumptious dinner.
+Admittedly, these chili rellenos aren’t quite the same as theirs for one, because I left out the “stuff, batter, and-fry-each-individual-poblano-pepper” part.
+Secondly, it’s just way easier to layer all the ingredients into a casserole dish.
+I hope you enjoy it as much as we do.

-A note about the peppers specified in this recipe:
+A note about the peppers specified in Baked Chili Relleno Pie:

 Fresh poblano peppers are cheap and fairly easy to broil and peel yourself.
 They give this dish the best flavor, making them my first choice.
-If you lack the time or inclination, buy a can of whole green chilies and slice them lengthwise to lay flat, or use chopped green chilies if you can’t find the whole ones.
-It all gets mixed up in the wash anyway.
+However, if you lack the time or inclination, buy a can of whole green chilies and slice them lengthwise to lay flat.
+Or, use chopped green chilies if you can’t find the whole ones.
+Basically, it all gets mixed up anyway.

 Any leftovers make a scrumptious filling for a burrito using a flour tortilla.
-(I wonder how many times I’ve said this about a recipe on this blog.
-It’s my #1 recycling trick.)
+I wonder how many times I’ve said that about a recipe on this blog.
+It’s my #1 recycling trick.

 CORRECTION: The amount of eggs called for in the recipe should have been 6 instead of 3.
 I have changed it.
 So sorry.Print